Empoli FC: The 1980s and 1990s

 In 1986, the small-town club was promoted to Serie A. Playing their first few home games in Florence, Empoli's Serie A debut resulted in a 1–0 win over Internazionale.
 Helped by a nine-point deduction from Udinese, they avoided relegation with 23 points and 13 goals in 30 games.
 Empoli themselves received a five-point penalty the following season, and were relegated despite an improved showing.
 They were relegated again to Serie C1 in 1989.

 This club then spent several seasons in Serie C1 before returning to Serie B in 1996 and achieving a second successive promotion in 1997.
 With Luciano Spalletti at the helm, Empoli defied the odds to finish in 12th place and avoid relegation.
 Relegation the following year began a three-year stay in Serie B, in which time the club became renowned for nurturing its own outstanding young talent.

 Promotions to Serie A in 2002 and 2005 have seen the club emerge as battlers against relegation.
 They ended the 2005–06 season in tenth place in the top-flight.
-As a result of the Serie A match-fixing scandal at the end of that season, they gained qualification for the UEFA Cup for the following season, however they did not play in it because the club management failed to apply for a UEFA license.
+As a result of the Serie A match-fixing scandal at the end of that season, they gained qualification for the UEFA Cup for the following season, but did not participate as club management failed to apply for a UEFA licence.
 In the 2006–07 season, the club once again qualified for the UEFA Cup.